Skip to main content

 Where to get help

-If you have a drug addiction, help is available from your GP or midwife.
+If you have a problem with drug use, help is available.

-In some maternity hospitals there are Drug Liaison Midwives who specialise in helping women with drug addictions to get help.
-They can offer support throughout your pregnancy.
+In some maternity hospitals there are drug liaison midwives who specialise in helping women with problem drug use.
+They will offer support throughout your pregnancy.

 Non-urgent advice: Get help with problem drugs and alcohol use